An Improved Modified Cholesky Decomposition Method for Precision Matrix Estimation: Introduction

-The estimation of sparse inverse covariance matrix has attracted great attention in the literature.
-Meinshausen and B\"{u}hlmann (2006) introduced a neighborhood-based approach: it first estimates each column of the inverse covariance matrix by the scaled Lasso or Dantzig selector, and then adjusts the matrix estimator to be symmetric.
-Yuan and Lin (2007) proposed a Graphical Lasso (Glasso) method, which gives a sparse and shrinkage estimator of $\bm \Omega$ by penalizing the negative log-likelihood as
+The estimation of sparse precision matrix has attracted great attention in the literature.
+Meinshausen and B\"{u}hlmann (2006) \cite{Mei06} introduced a neighborhood-based approach: it first estimates each column of the precision matrix by the scaled Lasso or Dantzig selector, and then adjusts the matrix estimator to be symmetric.
+Yuan and Lin (2007) \cite{Yuan07} proposed the Graphical Lasso (Glasso) method, which gives a sparse and shrinkage estimator of $\bm \Omega$ by penalizing the negative log-likelihood as

-where $\bm S = \frac{1}{n} \sum_{i=1}^{n} \bm x_{i} \bm x_{i}'$ is the sample covariance matrix, $\rho \ge 0$ is a tuning parameter, and $||\cdot||_{1}$ denotes $L_1$ norm.
-As the $L_{1}$ penalty is imposed on the off-diagonal entries of the inverse covariance matrix when minimizing the negative log-likelihood, it encourages some of the off-diagonal entries of the estimated $\bm \Omega$ to be exact zeroes.
-Different variations of the Glasso formulation have also been later studied by Friedman, Hastie, and Tibshirani (2008), Rocha, Zhao, and Yu (2008), Rothman et al. (2008), Yuan (2008), Deng and Yuan (2009), and Yuan (2010).
-Some theoretical properties of Glasso method are developed by Yuan and Lin (2007), Raskutti et al. (2008), Rothman et al. (2008) and Lam and Fan (2009).
-In particular, the results from Raskutti et al. (2008) and Rothman et al. (2008) suggest that, although better than the sample covariance matrix, the Glasso estimate may not perform well when $p$ is larger than the sample size $n$.
+where $\bm S = \frac{1}{n} \sum_{i=1}^{n} \bm x_{i} \bm x_{i}'$ is the sample covariance matrix, $\rho \ge 0$ is a tuning parameter, and $||\cdot||_{1}$ denotes the $L_1$ norm for the off-diagonal entries.
+Hence, the penalty term encourages some of the off-diagonal entries of the estimated $\bm \Omega$ to be exact zeroes.
+Different variations of the Glasso formulation have been later studied \cite{Friedman08, Rocha08, Rothman08, Yuan08, Deng09, Yuan10}.
+The corresponding theoretical properties of Glasso method are also developed \cite{Yuan07, Rothman08, Raskutti09, Lam09}.
+In particular, the results from Raskutti et al. (2008) \cite{Rothman08} and Rothman et al. (2008) \cite{Raskutti09} suggest that, although better than the sample covariance matrix, the Glasso estimate may not perform well when $p$ is larger than the sample size $n$.